f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 To enable this feature, you would need to enable link aggregation on the system controllers via the CLI, webUI or API, and then make changes to your upstream layer2 switching infrastructure to ensure the two ports are put into the same LAG.
 To configure the management ports of both system controllers to run in a LAG, configure as follows:

-On the active controller, create a managment LACP interface:
+On the active controller, create a management LACP interface:

 .. code-block:: bash